 - Rhineland (justify on the Netherlands after this is complete)

 - Treaty with the USSR

 - Naval Effort

 - Air Innovations

 After you have completed these, your army (which you should be building up during these national focuses) will be enough to go down the Anschluss path and eventually go to war with the Allies.
 For your land divisions, try and have 14-16 infantry on the French border; 24 divisions (16 infantry and 8 tanks) on the Belgian border; 24 divisions (16 infantry and 8 tanks) on the main Polish border; and 10 infantry divisions on the Polish border in Ostpreussen (try and build level two forts if possible).
 Despite this order of national focuses seeming long-winded, it gives you plenty of time to build up your industry before you go to war with the Allies.
-This will ensure that have a sufficient amount of aircraft and ships in your arsenal.
+This will ensure that the German Reich in Hearts of Iron IV will have a sufficient amount of aircraft and ships in your arsenal.

 In terms of political power, go with Industrial Concern (IG Farben) and military advisors that come with Army Innovations and Air Innovations.
 Moreover, Heinrich Himmler is worth getting as he slightly increases your manpower as well as the Captain of Industry, War Industrialist and Heinz Guderian as a military theorist.
 However, you need to get to War Economy as fast as you can; you can do this when your war support is high enough or when the German War Economy national focus becomes available (this will also give you more military factories).

 Research In Brief

 Having an advanced military and industry with Germany in Hearts of Iron IV will give you a vital advantage over your enemies